ramsainanduri/Reverse_Compliment/README.md

 Each DNA Sequence should be on the new line

 ## Usage
-'''
+"""
-sh reverse_compliment.sh inout.txt
+sh reverse_compliment.sh input.txt
-'''
+"""

 ## Example
 I have provided an example input file in the example folder.